 There are close links between the different educational phases of the School and Saint Martin’s operates as one School sharing a distinct ethos.
 Many of the teaching staff work in more than one area of the school and this is particularly the case in the PE, Music, Dance, Drama and MFL Departments where staff teach across the age groups.

 The Sixth Form have their own teaching area located in the old stable block and coach house of Malvern Hall.
 A modern link between these two buildings forms an impressive Sixth Form common room.
-For specialist facilities, as for Science for example, the girls use the facilities of the Senior School.
+For specialist facilities, as for Science for example, the pupils use the facilities of the Senior School.

 “Throughout the school, teachers have robust subject knowledge.
 They are dedicated and committed professionals who give generously of their time to assist pupils further in their learning outside the classroom.”